mvbalaw/NUnit.MultiCore/readme.md

 all TestFixtures in your assemblies will be run in parallel by default.

 forked on 19 Dec 2011 from http://nunitmulticore.codeplex.com/SourceControl/list/changesets most recent build (1250)

+If you have questions or comments about this project, please contact us at <mailto:opensource@mvbalaw.com>